Musicology (album): Accolades

 Prince won two Grammy Awards, for Best Traditional R&B Vocal Performance ("Musicology") and Best R&B Vocal Performance—Male ("Call My Name"), and was nominated for Best Pop Vocal Performance—Male ("Cinnamon Girl"), Best R&B Song (awarded to the songwriter) ("Call My Name"), and Best R&B Album (Musicology).
 Prince was chosen by Rolling Stone magazine's readers as the best male performer and most welcome comeback.

 Tour

 Prince toured North America from March 27 to September 9, 2004, to promote Musicology.
 The tour was often billed as the Musicology Live 2004ever, or more commonly, the Musicology Tour.
 The tour earned $87.4 million and was attended by 1.47 million fans Although the tour promoted Musicology, only half of the tracks from the album were played during the concerts; the title track, "Musicology", "Call My Name" Life "O" the Party, "On the Couch" and "Dear Mr. Man".
 "A Million Days" was also performed, but only once.
 The tour featured many of Prince's more famous tracks, such as "Little Red Corvette", "Raspberry Beret", "Kiss", and "Purple Rain".
-A copy of Musicology was included with every concert ticket sold.
+A CD copy of Musicology was included with every concert ticket sold.